 Additionally, formative assessment provides the opportunity for students to improve on an assignment/project prior to receiving a final (summative) assessment.
 Research on formative assessment has consistently shown good feedback can significantly improve learning processes and outcomes.
 Cognitive mechanisms for which formative feedback may be used by a learner include: (1) it can signal a gap between a current level of performance and some desired level of performance or goal, (2) it can effectively reduce the cognitive load of a learner, especially novice or struggling students and (3) it can provide information that may be useful for correcting inappropriate task strategies, procedural errors, or misconceptions.
 An excellent review of the literature on formative assessment can be found in Shute’s article, Focus on Formative Feedback.

-Summative assessment is assessment that looks at an end result rather than the process of getting to the result.
+Summative assessment is assessment that looks at a result rather than the process of getting to the result.
 Examples of summative assessment would be final examinations, or in a clinical setting in dental education, it would be competency testing.

 McKeachie outlines nine assertions about assessing student learning that can provide guidance when considering assessment strategies when designing a course.
 They are as follows:

-Research has shown teacher-made tests typically measure lower-level learning, e.g., factual and recall.11 Even while faculty want to see students develop higher-order cognitive skills, the tests that are used rarely measure these competencies.
+Research has shown teacher-made tests typically measure lower-level learning, e.g., factual and recall.
+Even while faculty want to see students develop higher-order cognitive skills, the tests that are used rarely measure these competencies.
 One strategy for good test construction is to develop a Table of Specifications where you list Bloom’s cognitive taxonomy levels along the top of the page and content areas along the side of the page.
-By developing this table it will become clear whether your test items are truly measuring learning at the level you are trying to achieve with your test (Table 7).
+By developing this table it will become clear whether your test items are truly measuring learning at the level you are trying to achieve in your courset (Table 6).

 |Drug category||(Q #7)||1|